Arnold-n/P1P2MQTT/README.md

 - doc/README.md and doc/Daikin-protocol\*: generic and product-dependent observations of protocol data for various heat pumps (work-in-progress, contributions welcome),
 - circuits/\*: P1/P2 adapter schematic and pictures of adapter board,
 - examples/P1P2Monitor/usb2console.py: simple python program to copy USB serial output from Arduino to stdout on a Raspberry Pi or other host (for logging and/or processing by P1P2-bridge-ubuntu),
-- config/AltSoftSerial_Boards.h and AltSoftSerial_Timers.h: (MIT-licensed) AltSoftSerial configuration files, copied without modification from the AltSoftserial project, and
+- config/AltSoftSerial_Boards.h and AltSoftSerial_Timers.h: (MIT-licensed) AltSoftSerial configuration files, copied without modification from the AltSoftserial project,
+- notebooks/Good Data Analysis.ipynb: Jupyter notebook file containing log data from Nicholas Roth's system, and
 - README.md: this file.

-**Where can I buy a MM1192 or XL1192?**

-Only a few sellers on ebay and aliexpress are selling the MM1192 (both in DIP and SOIC package) and MM1007.
-There is one seller of the XL1192S (SOIC package) on aliexpress.
-The XL1192S can also be purchased from https://lcsc.com.
-The read circuit could also be re-built using a few opamps as demonstrated by https://github.com/LenShustek/M-NET-Sniffer.

-**Do you offer pre-soldered or DIY adapter circuit kits?**

-Yes, please contact me if you are interested, my e-mail is in the source code header.
-The adapter circuit is a 0.5" x 2" PCB for the Arduino Uno, and connects to GND, 5V, and to digital pins 8 (RX) and 9 (TX).
-The schematic is circuits/Daikin_P1P2_Uno_version2.pdf.
-It is a single-sided PCB with SMD components (0603/0805 components, MM1192/XL1192 SOP-16, SI8621 SOIC-8, and a Murata SMD-mounted 5V/5V converter).
-Images of the board can be found in the circuits directory.

 **Acknowledgements**